-The examination draws basic knowledge, skills and attitude in the major subject areas i.e. Fundamentals of Nursing including professional adjustments, maternal and child nursing, community health and communicable disease nursing, nursing of adolescents, adults and aged, mental health and psychiatric nursing.
+The examination draws basic knowledge, skills, and attitude in the major subject areas i.e. Fundamentals of Nursing including professional adjustments, maternal and child nursing, community health and communicable disease nursing, nursing of adolescents, adults and aged, mental health and psychiatric nursing.

 To pass the examination and become a registered nurse, an examinee must obtain a general average rating of at least seventy-five percent (75%) with a rating of not below sixty percent (60%) in any subject.
-If he or she achieve the passing score or higher but gets a rating below sixty percent (60%) in any given subject, he/she must take the examination again, but only in the subject or subjects where he or she rated below sixty percent (60%).
+If he or she achieves a passing score or higher but gets a rating below sixty percent (60%) in any given subject, he/she must take the examination again, but only in the subject or subjects where he or she rated below sixty percent (60%).